Compiled by the Road Trip Alberta team

 And the fourth pyramid is the feature pyramid.
 It showcases seasonal plants and flowers, and you’ll find exquisite art and ornamental displays there.

 Can you take a tour?

-Another fun aspect of the Muttart Conservatory are the drop-in programs; there are options for children and adults alike, and are meant to inspire creativity, education, and entertainment.
-There are also occasionally concerts at the conservatory.
+Another fun aspect of the Muttart Conservatory is the drop-in programs; there are options for children and adults alike and are meant to inspire creativity, education, and entertainment.
+There are also occasional concerts at the conservatory.